Programs and Resources

 Elections, Insurrection and Inauguration: What’s Next for Democracy?

 Following the recent insurrection at the United States Capitol, Americans have been left wondering how our democracy has faltered and what needs to be done to restore and strengthen it.
-Professor Richard Hasen joins us to discuss the 2020 election, the Capitol riots and the inauguration of President Joe Biden.
+On January 21st, Professor Richard Hasen joined us to discuss the 2020 election, the Capitol riots and the inauguration of President Joe Biden.

 A nationally recognized expert on election law, Professor Hasen is the Chancellor’s Professor of Law and Political Science at UC Irvine, the founding co-editor of the Election Law Journal and the author of Election Law Blog.
 During the 2020 election, he served as an analyst for CNN.
 Professor Hasen holds a BA from UC Berkeley and a JD, MA and PhD from UCLA.